dotnet/roslynator/README.md

 * RCS1092 - Add empty line after last statement in do statement
 * RCS1093 - Remove file with no code
 * RCS1094 - Declare using directive on top level
+* RCS1095 - Use C# 6.0 dictionary initializer
+* RCS1096 - Use bitwise operation instead of 'HasFlag' method

 ### List of Refactorings